FokkeZB/libreview-unofficial/docs/Authentication.md

 stoplight-id: 8i2x0tc4qumh2
 ---

-# Authentication
+# Authentication & Redirects

 Most endpoints require a Bearer token.

 You can retrieve such a token by sending your email address and username to the [`/llu/auth/login`](..reference/LibreView.yaml/paths/~1llu~1auth~1login) endpoint.

-This endpoint may respond with a request to use a different host.
+This endpoint may respond with a request to use a different host, which looks like this.